March Madness BetMGM Bonus Code: Use SI1500 to Earn up to $1,500 in Bonus Bets

 What you need to know about the BetMGM March Madness offer

-Here are the most important terms and conditions to keep in mind when claiming the BetMGM bonus code offer for the Big Dance:
+Here are the key terms and conditions to be aware of when redeeming the BetMGM bonus code for March Madness:

-- As a new BetMGM user, you must use bonus code SI1500 and make a minimum $10 deposit to remain eligible for this offer.
+- New BetMGM users must enter bonus code SI1500 and deposit at least $10 to qualify for this promotion.

-- If you lose your first bet with BetMGM, you’ll receive your full stake back in bonus bets up to $1,500.
+- If your first bet loses, BetMGM will refund your full stake in bonus bets, up to $1,500.

-- If your first bet is less than $50, you’ll get one bonus bet equal to your qualifying wager amount.
+- Wagers under $50 will be matched with a single bonus bet of the same amount.

-- This BetMGM bonus code offer runs through March Madness and ends on Sept.
+- This BetMGM promo is available throughout March Madness and ends on Sept.
 1, 2025, at 11:59 PM ET.

-We highly recommend this BetMGM welcome bonus to bettors who can maximize the offer with an initial $1,500 bet.
-Still, you can bet any amount up to $1,500 to take advantage of this offer.
+This BetMGM welcome bonus is a great opportunity for those who can make the most of it with a $1,500 first bet.
+However, you can still claim the offer with any qualifying wager up to that amount.
+No matter your bet size, this promo gives you a strong start for March Madness.

 Use BetMGM bonus code SI1500 for up to $1,500 in bonus bets - CLAIM NOW